-Volunteers are at the heart of Care Dimensions, supporting and enhancing our services and making a real difference in the lives of our patients and their families.
-Our volunteers work in almost every department—visiting with patients, assisting at the Kaplan Family Hospice House, working in the administration offices, making bereavement calls, taking Patrick our therapy dog to visit patients, and so much more.
-We offer volunteering opportunities throughout the 90 communities in Eastern Massachusetts that we serve.
+Care Dimensions volunteers support and enhance our services and make a real difference in the lives of our hospice patients and their families.
+Our volunteers work in almost every department—visiting with patients, assisting at the Kaplan Family Hospice House or the Care Dimensions Hospice House, working in the administration offices, making bereavement calls, taking their therapy dog to visit patients, and so much more.
+We offer volunteering opportunities throughout our service area in Eastern Massachusetts.

 Care Dimensions volunteers are special people.
 They’re kind, sensitive to others and they’re non-judgmental.
 They have the ability to listen, are reliable and most importantly, they truly care.
 Many people would like to be a volunteer, but are not sure what is expected of them, and if they have the right skill set.
 Because Care Dimensions is a large, multi-faceted organization, we offer varied opportunities and extensive training for volunteers – from direct interaction with patients and families to work in our accounting department.
 No volunteer is placed in a position that he or she is not trained to do, or is uncomfortable doing.

 As a Care Dimensions volunteer, you need to:

 As a Care Dimensions volunteer, you will be part of an organized and attentive volunteer program that provides extensive training, support and enrichment classes, the flexibility to contribute at all times of the day and week, and many opportunities for camaraderie and fellowship with other volunteers.

 Learn more about our ongoing training and support.

 Apply online or contact our Volunteer Services department at 888-283-1722 or email [email protected].

 We look forward to hearing from you and answering any questions you might have.